guichfontes/supplementary-scouting-data-2024/README.md

 ## Main Contents

 - Scouting purposes for each player position
-- Processed features for each player position
+- Processed features and performance metrics for each player position
 - Detailed results for midfielders, defenders, and goalkeepers using the Unsupervised Machine Learning methods described in the paper

 ## Usage